Kayeddy/devops_api/RAILWAY_DEPLOYMENT.md

 - Use the appropriate environment variables
 - Provide health monitoring and logging

+## Configuration Files

+The project uses the following Railway-specific configuration files:

+1. **railway.json**: Defines the build and deployment configuration
+   - Uses Dockerfile for building
+   - Configures health checks at `/health`
+   - Sets restart policies

+2. **.railwayignore**: Specifies files that should be ignored during deployment
+   - Excludes test files, documentation, and development configs

 ## Important Notes

 1. **No Railway CLI**: We do not use the Railway CLI in our workflows.
 Railway's GitHub integration handles deployments automatically.